Congo rebels keep hold on towns they pledged to leave

 The rebels seized Goma on November 20 after Congolese soldiers withdrew and U.N. peacekeepers gave up defending the city.

-In exchange for a rebel pullout from Goma, Congo's government agreed in Kampala to listen to M23's grievances.
-But Congo Information Minister Lambert Mende said on Wednesday he remained sceptical that the rebels would leave the city.
+In exchange for a rebel pull-out from Goma, Congo's government agreed in Kampala to listen to M23's grievances, but Congo's Information Minister Lambert Mende said on Wednesday he remained sceptical that the rebels would leave the city.

-"We're waiting to see it in reality, because the M23 elements and those who support them have made us used to red herrings.
-We're used to their unkept promises," he told a news conference in the capital, Kinshasa.
+"We're waiting to see it in reality, because the M23 elements and those who support them have made us used to red-herrings.
+We're used to their unkept promises," he told a press conference in the capital Kinshasa.

-At the United Nations, a Congolese envoy accused Rwanda of supporting the rebellion to prevent the arrest of former Congolese warlord Bosco Ntaganda, who is wanted by the International Criminal Court.
-Rwanda dismissed the accusation as "far-fetched."

-The rebels said initially they took up arms over what they cited as the government's failure to respect a March 23, 2009, peace agreement that saw them integrated into the army.
+The rebels initially claimed to have taken up arms over what they said was the government's failure to respect a March 23, 2009 peace agreement that saw them integrated into the army.

-They have since broadened the scope of their movement, declaring their aim to "liberate" the entire Central African nation and topple President Joseph Kabila.
+However, they have since broadened the scope of their movement, declaring their aim to "liberate" the entire central African nation and topple President Joseph Kabila.

-The mixed messages from Makenga and Runiga could be a sign of divisions within the movement, according to analyst Jason Stearns at the Rift Valley Institute independent think tank.
+The mixed messages from Makenga and Runiga could be a sign of divisions within the movement, according to analyst Jason Stearns at independent think-tank the Rift Valley Institute.

 "The future of M23 depends on the diplomatic dance between donors, countries in the region and Kigali," Stearns said.

-Rwanda, which U.N. experts accuse of giving orders to the Tutsi-dominated rebels and supplying arms and recruits, has twice invaded Congo over the past two decades, sparking a conflict that has killed more than 5 million people.
+Rwanda, which United Nations experts accuse of giving orders to the Tutsi-dominated rebels and supplying arms and recruits, has twice invaded Congo over the past two decades, sparking a conflict that has killed more than 5 million people.

 It justified its interventions by the need to pursue Rwandan Hutu militias who fled into Congo after carrying out the 1994 Rwanda genocide in which some 800,000 Tutsis and moderate Hutus were killed.

-The AU's Dlamini-Zuma, speaking in Washington, said "finger pointing" at Rwanda was not helpful, and both she and Clinton expressed hope that Kigali would follow through on commitments it agreed to at the Kampala summit.

-"There was an agreement, there is a path forward, but it is up to the parties now to hold themselves accountable and each other for acting on those agreements," Clinton said.
+About 100 people gathered in rain in Goma on Wednesday to protest against the possible return of government troops, marching to U.N. offices there to deliver a memo.

+"When the government troops were here before we had no peace.
+Now, as we welcomed M23, we think they'll cause even more problems than before," protester Alain Safari said.

-The conflict in eastern Congo - which has big reserves of gold, tin and coltan, an ore of rare metals used in making mobile phones - has displaced 140,000 civilians this month alone, according to the United Nations.
+The conflict in eastern Congo - which has big reserves of gold, tin and coltan, an ore of rare metals used in making mobile phones - has displaced 140,000 civilians this month alone, according to the U.N.

 The International Committee of the Red Cross said on Wednesday that dozens of war wounded, including civilian women and children, were awaiting urgent treatment in hospitals.

-(Additional reporting by Media Coulibaly in Kinshasa and Andrew Quinn in Washington; Writing by Bate Felix and Joe Bavier; Editing by Tom Pfeiffer and Peter Cooney)
+(Additional reporting by Media Coulibaly in Kinshasa; Writing by Bate Felix and Joe Bavier; Editing by Tom Pfeiffer)